guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

   <div class="options-overview__item">
     <div class="circle circle--s circle--take-whole-pot"></div>
     <h2>Take your whole pot in one go</h2>
-    <p>You can cash in your entire pot.
-One quarter is tax free, the rest is taxable.</p>
+    <p>You can cash in your entire pot – 25% is tax free, the rest is taxable.</p>
     <p><a class="t-option" href="/take-whole-pot">More on taking your whole pot in one go</a></p>
   </div>
   <div class="options-overview__item">